Plaidt

-Plaidt is a municipality in the district of Mayen-Koblenz in Rhineland-Palatinate, western Germany.
+Plaidt (/de/) is a municipality in the district of Mayen-Koblenz in Rhineland-Palatinate, western Germany.
 It is seat of the Verbandsgemeinde Pellenz since 2017.
 Plaidt is situated south of Andernach.

 Transport

-There's a local train stop of Cross Eifel Railway in Plait which served by line RB23 (Limburg - Diez - Bad Ems - Koblenz - Andernach - Mayen) as well RB38 (Andernach - Mayen - Kaisersesch).
+There's a local train stop of Cross Eifel Railway in Plait which served by line RB23 (Limburg - Diez - Bad Ems - Koblenz - Andernach - Mayen) as well RB38 (Andernach - Mayen - Kaisersesch), both operated by section Lahn-Eifel-Bahn of Deutsche Bahn.

+Plaidt is located in the public transport association VRM, in the zone number 308.